Jet Stream Data Templates: An Overview

 Deleting a Data Template

-- Select the data template you would like to delete.
+- Select the data template you want to delete.

 - Click the Delete icon in the lower right-hand corner of the tile.